 Apple TV 4K – Picture quality

-So it’s all good then?
-Well, not quite.
-Lower-quality content suffers from distracting oversharpening around moving bodies, as well as blocky artefacts and ghosting.
-Watch the poorly shot first season of The Office (UK) and you’ll find the Apple TV 4K makes it look worse by doing its best to make it look better.
+But lower-quality content suffered from distracting over-sharpening around moving bodies when run through Apple’s HDR and 4K upscaling, as well as from blocky artefacts and ghosting.
+Watch the poorly shot first season of The Office (UK) and you’d find the Apple TV 4K made it look worse by doing its best to make it look better.

 Apple TV 4K – tvOS, apps and gaming

-A lot has changed in two years and now there are now thousands of apps, from games to cooking apps and interactive storybooks to fitness pals.
-Many of these are compelling, but there are some glaring omissions.
-The Amazon Prime Video app is the most high-profile of these, although Apple has confirmed we‘ll be getting it before the end of 2017.
-There’s no news on Spotify joining the gamut of Apple TV apps, however.
+A lot has changed in two years and now there are thousands of apps, from games to cooking apps and interactive storybooks to fitness pals.

-So the 4K Apple TV is a star when it comes to viewing, but it’s also a capable gaming machine, thanks to the considerable graphical power the A10X chip packs.
-Unfortunately the Siri remote is a casual gaming controller at best.
+So the 4K Apple TV is mostly an app star when it comes to viewing.
+But it’s also a capable gaming machine, thanks to the considerable graphical power the A10X chip packs.
+It’s just a shame the Siri remote is a casual gaming controller at best.

 While the 4K Apple TV is about entertainment, it is also the hub for Apple’s take on the smart home, called HomeKit.